56azalea/Ramen-One-click/README.md

 1. `one_pick/` is a wireframe for Customer Service, where that user can get public posts and make a new post in the DB.
 1. `ramen_on/` is a wireframe for Customer, where the user can get mukbang shows from the DB.
 1. '`register_prod/` is a wireframe for Administrator, where the user can get registerd products, get companies of the registered products, and post a new ramen product to the DB.
+1. `review/` is another wireframe for Customer, where the user can post a review for a product to the DB.